zyrill/docker-nginx/README.md

 - generally more up to date nginx version
 - fixed user and group IDs to correspond to those used by php:*-fpm-alpine

+Note that tagged images are released and never changed.
+The "latest" image however may be a few commits ahead of the last released version.
+This process allows incorporation of version bumps of upstream images without touching compromising stability of releases.

 Find the Docker image here: (https://hub.docker.com/r/zyrill/nginx/)